We recently bought a new Honda Odyssey. With two kids (10 months + 2 years) it was time to upgrade from our 2001 Honda Civic.

 - I made a google spreadsheet so I could keep track of all the different offers and update it when they gave me a lower price

-- If you call them on the phone to get a quote, give them your email and ask them to email you their total quote out the door.
+- If you call them on the phone to get a quote, give them your email and ask them to email you a quote for the total “out the door” price, including tax, title, license, dealer fees, and any other applicable fees.
 Don’t fall for their trick of saying you have to come into their store to get a quote.
 Just another sales tactic.